A fable about

 on Parallearth

-Created by Karl H Richter © 2018
+Created by Karl H Richter © 2025

 Cover Image

-Sumptuous Accounting is an intellectual provocation, taking a lighthearted approach to a very serious issue - fixing capitalism.
+Sumptuous Accounting is an intellectual provocation, taking a light-hearted approach to a very serious issue - fixing capitalism.

 This thought experiment allows us to ask: 'if our socio-economic construct was different – how could capitalism be improved?'